iriusrisk/startleft/docs/usage/REST-API.md

             "mitigations": [...]
         }
         ```
+    === "Files"
+        You can download the example files from the <a href="https://github.com/iriusrisk/startleft/tree/feature/OPT-479/examples/mtmt" target="_blank">examples</a> directory.

 ## Error management
 Refer to the [Errors Management](../development/Errors-Management.md) page to learn about the different error responses